 Corruption exists at all levels of Finnish society

 Corruption occurs in the form of unethical giving and accepting of benefits, conflicts related to benefits and favouritism as well as as unethical decision-making outside of the formal decision-making structures.
 A common feature of corruption in Finland is that the perpetrator operates in compliance with the law, but still unethically.
-According to a study (PDF 2,86 Mt) corruption risks are less often connected to petty corruption than they are to large-scale corruption, and they often occur at the interface between the public and private sectors.
+According to a study (PDF 2,86 MB) corruption risks are less often connected to petty corruption than they are to large-scale corruption, and they often occur at the interface between the public and private sectors.

 The most significant risk areas for corruption are the construction sector, public procurement and competitive bidding, city planning, political decision-making and financing.
 Other areas susceptible to corruption include international trade and sports.